How to Get Rid of Sugar Ants

 To repel ants, use strongly scented flowers and herbs, such as alliums, lavender, marigolds, mint, rosemary, or sage.
 These plants add beauty to your property, are often edible, and ants will try to avoid them.

-A plant barrier will discourage most sugar ants who traditionally thrive off of honeydew.
+A plant barrier will also discourage most sugar ants who traditionally thrive off of honeydew.

 Morgan